-As the days get longer, we’re cautioned to wear hats to protect from the sun’s rays; then as soon as things cool down in the fall and winter, we’re grabbing them again just to keep our noggins warm.
-Luckily hats also project a certain level of cool that can’t quite be (you should pardon the expression) topped.
 Think you’re not a “hat guy?”
-We’re willing to bet you just haven’t met the right hat.
-But beyond choosing the right style, these crowning accessories also demand a little care to look great and last long.
+We’re willing to bet you just haven’t met the best hat.
+But beyond choosing the right style, these crowning accessories also demand a little TLC to last long and look great all year long — like maintaining a car.
 We checked in with Christina Dove, of headwear retailer Hats in the Belfry, as well as Nate Taylor of baseball cap superstore Lids, to get some specific advice.

 - Store felt and straw hats by placing them on their top (not the brim), or hang from a peg to help retain shape.